kcx1/qplug/src/assets/pluginframework/README.md

 This subdirectory contains code derived from the Basic Framework Plugin by QSC.

 - **Original Work**: Copyright (c) QSC, LLC, 2021
-- **Modifications and New Work**: Copyright (c) Casey Compton / Ascend Studios, LLC, 2024
+- **Modifications and New Work**: Copyright (c) kcx1, 2024

 The code in this subdirectory is licensed under the MIT License.
-See the `LICENSE.txt` file in this directory for the full license text.
+See the `LICENSE` file in this directory for the full license text.

 ## Additional Information